ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 # Introduction

-Privacy Pass is an architecture for authorization based on anonymous-credential authentication mechanisms.
+Privacy Pass is an architecture for authorization based on privacy-preserving authentication mechanisms.
 Typical approaches for authorizing clients, such as through the use of long-term cookies, are not privacy-friendly since they allow servers to track clients across sessions and interactions.